swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-bentoml.md

 In this chapter, you will learn how to:

-1. Create a BentoML "Bento"
+1. Create a BentoML model artifact
-2. Containerize the Bento with Docker
+2. Containerize the model artifact with BentoML and Docker
 3. Create a container registry that will serve as your model registry
-4. Publish the Bento Docker image to the container registry
+4. Publish the containerized model artifact Docker image to the container registry
 5. Create the Kubernetes cluster
 6. Validate kubectl can access the Kubernetes cluster
 7. Create the Kubernetes configuration files
-8. Deploy the Bento on Kubernetes
+8. Deploy the Docker image on Kubernetes
 9. Access the model

 !!! danger